 Veterinary Management Programs: Degree Overviews

-People working in veterinary medicine and animal science understand and practice fundamentals of managing business and human resources.
 Growth of veterinary practices depends on the talent and dedication of technicians and managers.
-Veterinary services management is an expanding field, presently without many clearly defined programs offering degrees, though an A.A.S. or a BTech in Veterinary Science Technology could be useful degree programs.
+Veterinary services management is an expanding field, presently without many clearly defined programs offering degrees, though an Associate of Applied Science (A.A.S.) in Veterinary Science Technology or a Bachelor of Technology (BTech) in Veterinary Services Management could be useful degree programs.

 Associate of Applied Science in Veterinary Science Technology